willvedd/govcon17-kiosk/presentation.md

  - Devs don't want to make frequent content updates
  - Clients are likely familiar with Drupal, Wordpress, etc
  - Can be an all-in-one platform simultaneously serving many products
- - Possibly keep private from clients (dev only) 😯f.
+ - Possibly keep private from clients (dev only) 😯

 ^ Originally we just wanted to normalize data